MOSES * EGYPT * SPAETH

 "... substantiated by hundreds of sources supplemented by a veritable deluge of specific examples. - Enthralling and communicated with a contagious engagement.
 A true goldmine of studies performed with rare insight and qualified understanding ... ".

-- Jens Jorgensen, M.A., Historian, former Headmaster, external History Examiner at the Universities of Copenhagen, Aarhus and Odense, - Sjaellands Tidende, Daily
+- Jens Jorgensen, MA Historian, former Headmaster, external History Examiner at the Universities of Copenhagen, Aarhus and Odense, - Sjaellands Tidende, Daily

 "...
 New Research on Moses: Fascination research done by a Danish scholar into the historical Moses.
 While I may not necessarily concur with some of Ove von Spaeth's conclusions regarding the religion's aspects of Moses, I find his historical research into who Moses was to be fascinating and possible very accurate.
 In the very least, human flesh is put upon Moses by looking outside of biblical traditions to place him in a wide historical setting. ...".